Driving Through the Maze of Cyberthreats Within the Automotive Industry

 Another example of criminal innovation is exploiting personalized technology.
 Keyless ignitions are on the rise and now come standard in more than half of the 17 million vehicles sold annually.
 However, a recent report found that 230 of 237 keyless models tested could be opened using a relay attack, which utilizes a device that wirelessly transmits signals from one location to another, like from near the front door of your home (where many car keys may be) to the vehicle.
 This tricks the vehicle into unlocking its doors and allowing the cybercriminal to take off in the car.

 A survey of auto manufacturers from Synopsys and SAE International found that 62% of respondents think it is likely that malicious attacks on their software, automotive components, and/or technology will happen within the next 12 months.
 Even though connected cars are becoming more common, there still isn’t enough data to understand the automotive industry’s ability to address the software security risks of connected vehicles.
-And as we move toward autonomous vehicles powered by artificial intelligence, machine learning, and connectivity, the importance of automotive cybersecurity is even greater in order to prevent new entry points for malicious actors.
+And as we move toward autonomous vehicles powered by artificial intelligence, deep machine learning in self driving cars, and connectivity, the importance of automotive cybersecurity is even greater in order to prevent new entry points for malicious actors.

 Today’s vehicles are equipped with hundreds of processors that control everything from a car’s safety systems to steering, acceleration, and more.
 This means vulnerabilities in the software of a car can put the physical safety of the vehicle’s occupants and others at risk.
 And a majority of the industry is reacting to this.
 The creation of the Automotive Information Sharing and Analysis Center (Auto-ISAC), development of key cybersecurity roles within manufacturers and suppliers, and the widespread adoption of the National Institute of Standards and Technology (NIST) Cybersecurity Framework and consensus on ‘best practices’ to follow are all positive steps from an industry determined to protect its customers.